arjunparmar/VIRTUON/README.md

 # VIRTUON(Virtual Try On Network)

 ⇥The objective is to transfer garments across images of people with arbitrary body pose, shape and clothing.
 Garment transfer is a challenging task that requires</br>
-(i) disentangling the features of the clothing from the body pose and shape </br>
+(i) disentangling the features of the clothing from the body pose and shape.</br>
 (ii) realistic synthesis of the garment texture on the new body.